Lumavate-Team/documentation/docs/2-development.rst

 #.
 Inside the tool Library page, you will have the option to add a new container or edit an existing one.

-   #.
-To add a new container:
+   * To add a new container:

-      #.
+      a.
 Click the blue + button in the bottom right corner of the tool Library page.

         .. figure:: ../images/toolpagewithbuttonhighlighted.PNG
 	   :align: center